Advice and Tips for Parents of Addicted Children

 - Reduce the risk of manipulation.

 As a parent, caring for your child is the priority.
-If you are interested in learning about additional ways to help yourself or your child with addiction, call 1-888-744-0069Who Answers?.
+If you are interested in learning about additional ways to help yourself or your child with addiction, please call American Addiction Centers (AAC) free at .
 Supportive treatment admissions specialists are available to help you find the care your child needs.